-The doctor will ask about your symptoms and medical history.
+The doctor will ask about any symptoms, and medical and family history.
 A physical exam will be done.
-You should also have an eye exam by an ophthalmologist.
-This specialist will test your eyesight and look for other potential eye problems.
-You may also be given a neurologic exam and other tests to rule out other possible causes.
+In general, misalignments of the eye can be seen.
+An eye specialist will test the eyesight and look for other abnormalities.
+A neurological exam can help rule out other causes.

 Treatment may include:

-Glasses or contact lenses may be prescribed.
-They can improve your ability to focus and help overcome poor vision.
-With better eyesight, strabismus may improve.
+Glasses or contact lenses may be prescribed for the eye with weaker vision.
+The prescription lens improves the ability to focus and helps with poor vision.
+Better eyesight may help with improving strabismus.
 For some conditions, special prism lenses can be placed in the glasses.
 The prism will help to reduce double vision that may occur.

 In children, an eye that is not properly aligned may not mature properly.
-If this is not corrected, permanent visual loss can occur.
-In some cases, a patch is applied over the good eye.
+If this is not corrected, permanent vision loss can occur.
+In some cases, a patch is applied over the unaffected eye.
 This forces the child to fixate and use the affected eye.
 This will help the visual development in that eye.
 The length of time the patch is worn depends on the severity of the condition and the age of the child.